 Tolland County Mutual Aid Fire Service Inc. is a regional 911 center located in Tolland, Connecticut.
-The center provides 911 services to sixteen towns encompassing twenty-four emergency service organizations within Tolland, Windham, and Hartford Counties.
+The center provides 911 services to sixteen towns encompassing thirty-four emergency service organizations within Tolland, Windham, and Hartford Counties.
 In addition to providing 911 services, the center dispatches and coordinates the resources for all medical, rescue, and fire emergencies within its area of responsibility.
 We are extremely proud to be one of the model emergency centers in the northeast that proves time and time again that regionalization can and does make sense in our communities.
 We continue to strive to provide cost effective services to the communities we serve in these difficult economic times.

 The organizational structure consists of a Board of Directors that have the responsibility of ensuring the center is equipped and staffed properly.
 The Board of Directors takes their direction ultimately through the representative Fire Chiefs whose departments are dispatched through our organization.
 Involved in maintaining the day-to-day activities are an Executive Director, Operations Director, and a Finance Director who are responsible to the Board.
 Our staff consists of eight full time, and four part time emergency telecommunicators.
 These individuals are all highly trained and share the common goal of providing the most efficient, comprehensive, personal service the Fire Departments in Tolland County have become accustomed to.

 In addition to the dispatching services provided through the center, Tolland County, for many years now, has the luxury of a Search and Rescue and Dive team.
 The teams are made up by firefighters within our communities and are extremely qualified for their particular functions.